 The winery has 26 hectares of vineyards in the commune of Cairanne, on the left bank of the Rhone.
 These vineyards contain many old vines, some which are centuries old.
 They are located on hills with gentle slopes and contain a mix of the different grape varieties found in the Rhone Valley.

-The soil is clayey calcareous with a stony surface that enables a good drainage.
+The terroir contains clayey calcareous soils with a stony surface that enables a good drainage.

 For our younger vines, more work is required to maintain a maximum yield of 40 hl.
-When the size we limit it ourselves to four carriers per vine.
-The disbudding and thinning are performed to better aeration of the grapes, and the maturity is more homogeneous.
+During the pruning, we limit it ourselves to four carriers per vine.
+The debudding and leaf-thinning are performed to better aeration of the grapes, and the maturity is more homogeneous.

 Tillage is done with appropriate tools that go flush with vines.
-Between each passage time is required for let the grass growing without competing vines.
+Between each passage time is required to let the grass growing without competing vines.

 The red wines are dominated by the Grenache grape.
-The Syrah, Mourvedre and Carignan are included to complete the assembly of our different wines.
+The Syrah, Mourvedre and Carignan are added to complete the blending of our different wines.
 They produce joyous wines with a depth in colour and aromas of ripe fruit and spices.